Standard streams: Standard error (stderr)

 Standard error is another output stream typically used by programs to output error messages or diagnostics.
 It is a stream independent of standard output and can be redirected separately.

 This solves the semi-predicate problem, allowing output and errors to be distinguished, and is analogous to a function returning a pair of values – see Semipredicate problem.
 The usual destination is the text terminal which started the program to provide the best chance of being seen even if standard output is redirected (so not readily observed).
-For example, output of a program in a pipeline is redirected to input of the next program or a text file, but errors from each program still go directly to the text terminal so they can be reviewed by the user in real time.
+For example, output of a program in a pipeline is redirected to input of the next program or a text file, but user prompts and errors from each program still go directly to the text terminal so they can be reviewed by the user in real time.

 It is acceptable and normal to direct standard output and standard error to the same destination, such as the text terminal.
 Messages appear in the same order as the program writes them, unless buffering is involved.
 For example, in common situations the standard error stream is unbuffered but the standard output stream is line-buffered; in this case, text written to standard error later may appear on the terminal earlier, if the standard output stream buffer is not yet full.